hyperledger/iroha-2-docs/src/guide/advanced/wasm.md

 wasm-opt -Os -o output.wasm input.wasm
 ```

-At some, point, unfortunately, the smallest size of your WASM blob is going
+At some point, unfortunately, the smallest size of your WASM blob is going
 to be determined by the libraries that you need to use.
 Using all of the
-above steps on the provided smart contract, can reduce it down to a
+above steps on the provided smart contract can reduce it down to a
 manageable (for the blockchain) size.
-Stay tuned for RC3 for further
-optimisations of binary size.

 [^1]: For prospective wizards, the whitepaper is a good start (TODO: link).
 [^2]: